-- 5.13 The establishment combines both the kind-ofactivity dimension and the locality dimension.
-An establishment is an enterprise, or part of an enterprise, that is situated in a single location and in which only a single productive activity is carried out or in which the principal productive activity accounts for most of the value added. - 5.14 Although the definition of an establishment allows for the possibility that there may be one or more secondary activities carried out, they should be on a small scale compared with the principal activity.
-If a secondary activity within an enterprise is as important, or nearly as important, as the principal activity, then that activity should be treated as taking place within

-- a separate establishment from that in which the principal activity takes place. - 5.15 Thus, establishments are designed to be units that provide data that are more suitable for analyses of production in which the technology of production plays an important role.
-However, it may still be necessary to transform the resulting data subsequently for purposes of input-output analysis, as explained briefly below in describing the unit of homogeneous production and in more detail in chapter 15. - 5.16 In practice, an establishment may usually be identified with an individual workplace in which a particular kind of productive activity is carried out: an individual farm, mine, quarry, factory, plant, shop, store, construction site, transport depot, airport, garage, bank, office, clinic, etc.
+- 5.15 The establishment combines both the kind-of-activity dimension and the locality dimension.
+An establishment is an enterprise, or part of an enterprise, that is situated in a single location and in which only a single productive activity is carried out or in which the principal productive activity accounts for most of the value added.
+Establishments are sometimes referred to as local kind-of activity units (local KAUs). - 5.16 Although the definition of an establishment allows for the possibility that there may be one or more secondary activities carried out, they should be on a small scale compared with the principal activity.
+If a secondary activity within an enterprise is as important, or nearly as important, as the principal activity, then that activity should be treated as taking place within a separate establishment from that in which the principal activity takes place. - 5.17 Thus, establishments are designed to be units that provide data that are more suitable for analyses of production in which the technology of production plays an important role.
+However, it may still be necessary to transform the resulting data subsequently for purposes of input-output analysis, as explained briefly below in describing the unit of homogeneous production and in more detail in chapter 28. - 5.18 In practice, an establishment may usually be identified with an individual workplace in which a particular kind of productive activity is carried out: an individual farm, mine, quarry, factory, plant, shop, store, construction site, transport depot, airport, garage, bank, office, clinic, etc.

-2. Accounts for establishments
+2. Data and accounts for establishments